 Providing safe, effective, and efficient patient care is the goal of every healthcare organization, but the roadmap to patient safety is complicated.
 Nearly a quarter of a century after the 1999 publication of the Institute of Medicine’s (IOM) patient safety report “To Err is Human” that helped focus healthcare leaders and the public more intensely on the issue of patient safety was published, there remains significant opportunity in the area of preventable medical errors.

 There is ample evidence that specialty certification can make meaningful contributions to safer patient care through the validation of nursing practices consistent with established standards of excellence.
-AORN published a study that showed the relationship between specialty certifications and improved surgical outcomes The study linked better outcomes in SICUs with higher levels of nurse specialty certifications.
+Organizations have published several studies that show the relationship between specialty certifications and improved surgical outcomes.
+The studies have linked better outcomes in SICUs with higher levels of nurse specialty certifications.

 While there are studies that make it clear that specialty certification matters to nurses and hiring managers3, it can make a difference for healthcare organizations, too.
 There can be payoffs in terms of reductions in vacancy rates and turnover rates, as well as improvements in patient perceptions of their experiences.
 A research study in an acute care medicine unit examined strategies to encourage staff to become certified.